crumion/ComputerVisionProject/README.md

 This document entails the Computer Vision 1 Semester Project by Colton Crum, heavily led, helped, and encouraged by Dr. Adam Czjka.

-Computer Vision Research Lab, University of Notre Dame.
+Adapted work from an ongoing research project through the Computer Vision Research Lab, University of Notre Dame.

 # Part 1 Delieverables